Keio University

 The Difficulty of Conveying Things Instantly

-──Did you want to do interpreting work?
+──Did you always want to do interpreting work?
 What was the catalyst?

 Horie

-To be honest, I didn't think I would become an interpreter.
+To be honest, I never thought I would become an interpreter.
 When Tanaka's move to the Yankees was decided and they were hiring an interpreter, I was brought up as one of the candidates.
 After interviews and such, I was ultimately chosen, and my work as an interpreter began.

 ──An interpreter has to digest what the player said, translate it, and convey it instantaneously.
-What kind of studies have you done?
+What kind of studying have you done?

 Horie

-I haven't done any formal study.
-It's more like I learn as I go.
+I haven't done any formal studying.
+It's more like learning as I go.
 I feel like in sports interpreting, trying to translate every single word too politely isn't good.
 Rather, I think it's important to properly convey what the player is trying to say and the nuance of it in my own words.

-──During press conferences, are you ever requested not to use certain words or asked to confirm what was said?
+──During press conferences, are you ever asked "Don't use this word" or asked to confirm "What did they say?"

 Horie

 Fortunately, I haven't had that so far.
 But aside from that, I do make mistakes.
-At a press conference, when I tried to translate what a player said, my mind went completely blank and I didn't remember a thing they said (laughs).
+At a press conference, when I went to translate what the player said, my mind went completely blank and I didn't remember a thing they said (laughs).
 But in those moments, the player noticed I was in trouble and whispered the same thing to me again (laughs).

 Horie

-I've never had to advise them on anything like that.
+I've never had to give that kind of advice.
 Both Darvish and Tanaka are conscious of the fact that they must handle media responses properly, so that has never become an issue.

 Growing Up in Both Japanese and American Environments